arash-ha/Python3/README.md

-# Python
+# Python3
-LeetCode problems with Python
+LeetCode problems with Python3